yoav-klein/helm/my-charts/simple-web-server/README.md

-# Simple Web Server
+# Helm-EchoServer
 ---

-This is a simple chart, which runs a simple web server application, to get started.

-The chart will create the following objects:
-- A deployment running `nginx`
-- A service exposing the server
-- A ConfigMap
+This chart runs the `helm-echoserver` application, which is a server application that just prints some data, such as environment variables and contents of some file.

+This demonstrates a simple chart with only a Deployment and a Service.